michel4j/swift-rpc/README.rst

     my_client = szrpc.client.Client('tcp://localhost:9990')

-All subsequent result objects will not be proper GObjects usable with the Gtk Main loop.
+All subsequent result objects will be proper GObjects usable with the Gtk Main loop.